-What does the rise of post-PRWORA states say about paternalism today?
-While less prevalent in cash assistance policy, recent policy developments at the federal and state levels suggests the idea still holds sway.
-At the federal level, legislation in the House of Representatives proposes to shorten the window of time some participants in the Supplemental Nutrition and Assistance Program (SNAP) can receive benefits, while regulations proposed by Department of Housing and Urban Development Secretary Ben Carson would impose work requirements on some recipients of housing assistance (Acs, Wheaton, and Waxman 2018; Thrush 2018b).
-Meanwhile, a handful of states have begun rolling out work requirements for their Medicaid recipients and re-implementing SNAP time limits waived after the Great Recession before federally required (“State Health Facts, Pending Section 1115 Medicaid Waivers” 2018).
-If the decrease in basic assistance spending entails a reduction in the reach of paternalistic cash aid, current events suggest that they do not spell the end of paternalism itself.
-Rather, states and the federal government seem to be shifting their focus to other means-tested programs, such as SNAP, housing assistance, and Medicaid in order to impose the types of requirements, sanctions, and limits first introduced nationally by the PRWORA.

 The discussion above points to tensions in the foundation of the paternalist agenda, PRWORA legislation, and TANF program.
 On the one hand, the PRWORA was squarely aimed at increasing work among needy families.
 It removed the legal entitlement to cash benefits recipients enjoyed under the AFDC program and mandated that states enforce time limits and work requirements.
 In part as a way to further this end, it also devolved significant policymaking authority to the states, allowing them to even more closely focus their TANF programs on requiring and supporting work among recipients.
 Yet, devolution under the PRWORA also enhanced the ability of states to undermine its own paternalistic goals for TANF.
 For the PRWORA’s goal was not just to provide work programs to low-income families but to require recipients to participate.
 Mandating work, however, requires a TANF assistance program that reaches a wide swath of a state’s eligible families.

-Without that connection, a state provides services and programs to families but not in the paternalistic manner described by Mead.
+What does the rise of post-PRWORA states say about paternalism today?
+While less prevalent in cash assistance policy, recent policy developments at the federal and state levels suggests the idea still holds sway.
+At the federal level, legislation in the House of Representatives proposes to shorten the window of time some participants in the Supplemental Nutrition and Assistance Program (SNAP) can receive benefits, while regulations proposed by Department of Housing and Urban Development Secretary Ben Carson would impose work requirements on some recipients of housing assistance (Acs, Wheaton, and Waxman 2018; Thrush 2018b).
+Meanwhile, a handful of states have begun rolling out work requirements for their Medicaid recipients and re-implementing SNAP time limits waived after the economic recession before federally required (The Henry J. Kaiser Family Foundation 2018).
+If the decrease in basic assistance spending entails a reduction in the reach of paternalism, current events suggest that states and the federal government seem to be shifting their focus to other means-tested programs, such as SNAP, housing assistance, and Medicaid in order to impose the types of requirements, sanctions, and limitations institutionalized by the PRWORA.

+I remain of the opinion that we need something to punch up the post-PRWORA observation.

+Can we name the post-PRWORA states?

+Can we identify patterns in their policymaking (aside from the reduction in cash assistance)?

+Are these states advancing (or adopting) the post-PRWORA agenda of extending paternalism to other means-tested programs?
 Appendix on Data

-From FY 1997 to 2014, states reported federal TANF block grant and MOE spending to the Department of Health and Human Services (HHS).
-The Office of Family Assistance (OFA), an office within the Administration for Children and Families (ACF), oversees the reporting of states’ TANF expenditures and publishes annual TANF financial reports on their website.
+From FY 1997 to 2014, states reported federal TANF block grant and MOE spending to the Department of Health and Human Services via the ACF-196 form.
+The Office of Family Assistance (OFA), an office within the ACF, oversees TANF expenditure reporting and publishes annual TANF financial reports on its website.
 The published data from the ACF-196 includes federal and state expenditure levels for each state and the District of Columbia across nineteen spending categories.
-The reporting categories available to states on the ACF-196 did not change between FY 1997 and 2014, providing consistency in the published expenditure data.
+The reporting categories on the ACF-196 did not change between FY 1997 and 2014, providing consistency in the published expenditure data.